Vauxhall Grandland Electric (2025) review: a better E-3008

 What’s new?

-It’s not as if the Grandland lacks visual appeal these days, either.
-The old one was neat and undistinguished, but order this in the right colour and trim, and it’s quite a looker.
+The old Grandland was neat and undistinguished, but order this in the right colour and trim, and it’s quite a looker.
 Design Director Mark Adams has done a great job of injecting some purpose into the Vauxhall range in recent years, and this one continues the theme, with neat detailing and that striking front distinguishing what otherwise could have been quite a bland design.

-But unlike many rivals, Vauxhall has not tried to disguise its SUV bodystyle by giving it a sloping roofline to laughingly call it a coupe.
+But unlike many rivals, Vauxhall hasn’t tried to disguise its SUV bodystyle by giving it a sloping roofline to laughingly call it a coupe.
 No, it’s an upright, chunky-looking thing that celebrates its practicality, offering a taller alternative to the Astra Estate.
-It’s no doubt helped by the swish light signatures and Wolseley-style light-up grille badge that – for now – allows it to stand out from the crowd a little – shame not all models get them.
+It’s no doubt helped by the swish light signatures that are standard on big-selling GS trim.

 In addition, Vauxhall has given the Grandland the latest version of its Matrix LED headlights.
 They’re called Intelli-Lux Matrix LED HD – and the units have 51,200 elements between them.
 I’ll tell you how they perform when I get into the dark skies of the north, but for now can confirm they put on a pretty show for you when you start it up.